taeksuu/ncho/README.md

 ```

 ## Dataset
-We provide our captured raw 3D scans and the corresponding SMPL parameters used in the paper.
-Folder "200" contains scans of the person without any object.
+We provide our captured raw 3D scans and the corresponding SMPL parameters.
+Folder "200" contains scans of the single person without any object.
 Other folders contain scans of the same person with many different objects.

 ## Citation